matttanaka/omakase/README.md

 # Omakase

-Quickly select a recipe based on ingredients you already have and let Omakase help you make your meal prep a breeze!
+Quickly select a recipe based on a main ingredient and make your meal prep a breeze!

+Omakase streamlines meal prep by displaying a single recipe based on the user-provided main ingredient and only showing essential information like ingredients, direction, and macronutrients for each recipe.
+Recipes are pulled from a large database provided by the Spoonacular API.

+This project was built as part of a coding to challenge to create a minimum viable product in under 48 hours.

 ## Tech stack
 ![image](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)